spack/spack-tutorial/tutorial_stacks.rst

 .. literalinclude:: outputs/stacks/view-0.out
    :language: console

-The view descriptor also contains a ``link`` key, which is either "all" or "roots".
-The default behavior, as we have seen, is to link all packages, including implicit dependencies, into the view.
-The "roots" option links only root packages into the view.
+The view descriptor also contains a ``link`` key.
+The default behavior, as we have seen, is to link all packages, including implicit link and run dependencies, into the view.
+If we set the option to "roots", Spack links only the root packages into the view.

 .. literalinclude:: outputs/stacks/examples/7.spack.stack.yaml
    :language: yaml